insure logo

 You may find that a low-cost, short-term medical plan may actually cost you more than an individual health insurance plan in the long run.

-How long will my short-term coverage last?
+How long does short-term coverage last?

 Most states allow you to have a short-term health plan anywhere from a month to two years.